pepijndevos/Twemail/README.markdown

 == Installation ==

-Twemail requires Twisted and OAuth2 to be installed.
-The Python lib for processing tweets is also needed, but is bundled for some weird reason.
-I'll add a setup.py later to deal with this stuff.
+Twemail requires Twisted, Twitter-Text-Python and OAuth2 to be installed.
+You might try to use the setup.py for getting them.

 Run Twemail: